grungert/hill-metrics/memory-bank/activeContext.md

 ## Recent Changes

-As this is the project initialization phase, there are no recent changes to report.
-The project is being set up based on the specifications provided in the documentation.
+The project has made significant progress in the initialization phase:

+1. **Database Implementation**:
+   - Created MySQL database
+   - Implemented the database schema with all required tables and relationships
+   - Set up indexes for frequently queried columns

+2. **Frontend Development**:
+   - Set up React application with Vite
+   - Implemented core UI components:
+     - Header with navigation tabs and search input
+     - Filter bar with filter buttons
+     - Data table with sorting and pagination
+     - Empty state for no results
+   - Created search page with sample data
+   - Implemented CSS styling for all components

 ## Next Steps

 ### Immediate Tasks

-1. **Database Setup**:
-   - Create the MySQL database
-   - Implement the database schema
+1. **Backend API Development**:
-   - Set up Entity Framework Core with the required entity models
+   - Set up ASP.NET Core Web API project (when .NET Core is installed)
-   - Create initial migrations

-2. **Backend API Development**:
    - Implement core API controllers for instruments and related entities
    - Set up the repository layer for data access
    - Implement basic filtering and search functionality
-   - Configure authentication and authorization

-3. **Frontend Development**:
+2. **Frontend Development**:
+   - Implement instrument details view
+   - Create comparison page
-   - Set up the React application structure
+   - Set up state management with Zustand
-   - Implement the main layout and navigation
-   - Create core components for the search bar and filter panels
-   - Implement the results board component
+   - Implement API client services

-4. **Integration**:
+3. **Integration**:
    - Connect the frontend to the backend API
-   - Implement API client services in the frontend
+   - Implement end-to-end workflows
-   - Set up state management for API data
+   - Set up error handling and recovery

 ### Short-term Goals (1-2 Weeks)

-1. **Complete Basic Search Functionality**:
+1. **Complete Instrument Details View**:
-   - Implement full-text search in the backend
+   - Implement the instrument details API endpoint
-   - Create the search bar component in the frontend
+   - Create the UI components for displaying instrument details
-   - Connect the search functionality between frontend and backend
+   - Implement navigation between results and details views

-2. **Implement Filter Panels**:
+2. **Implement Comparison Page**:
-   - Create the UI components for filter panels
+   - Create the UI components for instrument comparison
-   - Implement the filter logic in the backend
+   - Implement the comparison logic and visualization
-   - Connect the filtering functionality between frontend and backend
+   - Connect to the backend API for comparison data

-3. **Develop Results Board**:
-   - Create the results board component
+3. **Set Up State Management**:
-   - Implement sorting and pagination
+   - Implement Zustand store for application state
+   - Create stores for instruments, filters, and user preferences
-   - Connect to the backend API for data retrieval
+   - Connect components to the store

 ### Medium-term Goals (2-4 Weeks)